 - Price: $226 – $899

 Beginners who want to become ethical hackers should start with these courses.
-Students should take the classes in Linux, security, and network before attempting the PenTest course.
-These professional certificates are the perfect first step to get into ethical hacking.
+Students should take classes in Linux, security, and network before attempting the PenTest course.
+These professional certificates are the perfect first step to getting into ethical hacking.

 Free Ethical Hacking Courses

-Below are a few free ethical hacking courses if you want to try out ethical hacking or gain some background knowledge without investing.
+Below are a few free ethical hacking courses if you want to try out ethical hacking or gain some background knowledge without having to make any investment.
 These are great for beginners and intermediate-level hackers.

 - Become an Ethical Hacker